Medical emergencies mount as Shanghai’s lockdown tightens

 Last week, a nurse in Shanghai died of an asthma attack after being refused admittance to her own hospital.

-Shanghai’s secretary general Ma Chunlei said Thursday their preparations had been insufficient.
+Shanghai’s secretary general Ma Chunlei said Thursday that preparations had been insufficient.
 “We sincerely accept your criticism and are working hard to improve ourselves,” he said at a news conference.

-On Friday, the city announced new requirements for neighborhood officials to check on residents’ medical conditions and ensure those with urgent medical needs could access hospitals.
+On Friday, the city announced new requirements for neighborhood officials to check on residents’ medical conditions and ensure that those with urgent needs could access hospitals.

-The citywide lockdown was originally supposed to last just four days for each half of the city, allowing for all residents to be covid-tested and infected individuals to be pulled into quarantine.
+The citywide lockdown was originally supposed to last four days for each half of the city, allowing for all residents to be tested and for infected individuals to be pulled into quarantine.
 But the lockdown has been extended for areas with positive cases.

 Shanghai resident Jeff Zheng, 40, said his residential compound was put under two weeks of home quarantine on Wednesday after a positive case was discovered there.
-He said his sister, who is rehabilitating from a stroke, has hastily checked herself into a nursing home, fearful that she couldn’t manage by herself in a long lockdown.
+He said his sister, who is rehabilitating from a stroke, checked herself into a nursing home for fear that she couldn’t manage by herself in a long lockdown.

 “The lockdown came at an awkward time, just when I thought we were going to take a more open stance,” Zheng said.
 “I think our country will stay closed for much longer.”